lukaszgemborowski/cpptoolbox/README.md

 applies `func` on every element of `tuple` in order.
 If you have non-compatible types in tuple you need to provide functor with templated `operator()` or lambda with `auto` argument.

 ## 3. curl
-libcurl C++ wrapper inspired by libcurlpp providing only small subset of functionalities
+libcurl C++ wrapper inspired by libcurlpp and providing only small subset of functionalities

 ### 3.1. global
-just a RAII wrapper for curl initialzation and deinitialization, basically it's calling curl_global_init in ctor and curl_global_cleanup() in dtor.
+just a RAII wrapper for curl initialzation and deinitialization, basically it's calling `curl_global_init` in ctor and `curl_global_cleanup` in dtor.

 ### 3.2. easy
 C++ implementation of curl's easy interface.
 To perform curl request you need three things: